 The Travel Passport is a reference to keep on hand when traveling.
 It provides easy access to important numbers in the event of an incident.

-Heath & dental: Self-insured
+Heath and dental: Humania

-The coverage period was from September 1, 2021, to August 31, 2022.
+The coverage period was from September 1, 2022, to August 31, 2023.

 Note that prescription drug coverage is not included in your plan and does not replace the prescription drug insurance coverage required by the Quebec government